 What is Factoring?

 Factoring is a promising way to stimulate the cash flow of a company.
-Its growing popularity can be gauged from the statistics that factor finance approximately amount to $70 billion in United States each year.
+Its growing popularity can be gauged from the statistics that factor finance approximately amount to $70 billion in the United States each year.

 However, before leaping on the factoring bandwagon it is important for the business owner to know what makes a business suitable for factoring:

 - Before making any decision the owner should have a list of his customers and they should be in sufficient number

 - No customer should contribute over third of the turnover

 - Customers are needed to accept the standard payment terms of the industry.

 - Period of credit given to the customers should be reasonable

 The following factors make a business unsuitable for factoring:

 - When there are too many small invoices